JamesOwers/midi_degradation_toolkit/README.md

 ## Quickstart

-To generate an `ACME` dataset simply install the package i.e. pip install mdtk` (or as above).
+To generate an `ACME` dataset simply install the package i.e. `pip install mdtk` (or as above).
-By default this will download a small test dataset found in ~/.mdtk.
+By default this will download a small test dataset found in `~/.mdtk`.
 To install more datasets, or change this directory data are downloaded to, see the documentation for `./scripts/gen_acme_dataset.py`